From simplicial Chern-Simons theory to the shadow invariant I: Appendix: Polyhedral cell complexes

 Talking informally, a ``polyhedral cell-complex'' is just a cell-complex which is obtained by glueing together ``convex polytopes'' in an analogous way as simplicial complexes arise from glueing together simplices.
-Here a ``convex polytope'' is the generalization of the notion of a convex polygon and convex polyhedron (cf. Fig. \ref{polytopes} for some examples) to arbitrary dimension.
+For the convenience of the reader we will now state the formal definitions and introduce some additional notation which we use in the main text of the present paper.

-For the sake of completeness let us give a formal definition: \begin{definition} \begin{enumerate} \item Let $V$ be a finite-dimensional real vector space.
+\begin{definition} \begin{enumerate} \item Let $V$ be a finite-dimensional real vector space.
 A convex polytope\footnote{or, more precisely, a closed bounded convex polytope} in $V$ is a non-empty bounded subset $P$ of $V$ which is of the form

 where $(H_{a})_{a \in A}$ is a finite family of closed halfspaces of $V$.
 Here with ``closed halfspace'' we mean a subset $H$ of $V$ of the form $H = \{x \in V \mid l(x) \ge 0 \}$ for some non-trivial linear form $l: V \to \bR$.